marienz/nix-doom-emacs-unstraightened/README.md

 [![CI](https://github.com/marienz/nix-doom-emacs-unstraightened/actions/workflows/ci.yml/badge.svg)](https://github.com/marienz/nix-doom-emacs-unstraightened/actions/workflows/ci.yml)

+org-roam likely currently does not work.
+Please file an issue if you use this.
+(I expect this to get fixed / have been fixed upstream).

 Tested and working on Linux, with emacs-overlay and Doom inputs updated automatically.
 If you're reading this on Github, there should be a CI status badge above: if CI is passing, Unstraightened installs an up-to-date version of